istic/otwarchive/CONTRIBUTING.md

-# Contributing to Archive of Our Own
+# Contributing to LarpFic

-## Contributing code
+## Contributing code to AO3

+LarpFic is a fork of LarpFic.
+If the issue is in AO3, you need to fix it there.
+AO3's contribution guidelines are at https://github.com/otwcode/otwarchive/

 ### Report a bug